-8. Recent intrusions on the cemetery grounds have included: the toppling of the north wall of the Cable Building garage into the southeast corner of the cemetery; the dismantling and removal to sections of the original wrought-iron fence, including the complete removal of the north fence and the north half of the east fence, probably during construction of the Health Care Center; the appropriation of the northwest corner of the site by the westward property lot establishing the area of encroachment mentioned above; and the deposition of alluvial sands over much of the site during the construction of the Health Care Center.
+8. Recent intrusions on the cemetery grounds have included: the toppling of the north wall of the Cable Building garage into the southeast corner of the cemetery; the dismantling and removal to sections of the original wrought-iron fence, including the complete removal of the north fence and the north half of the east fence, possibly during construction of the Health Care Center to the northeast of the site; the appropriation of the northwest corner of the site into the property lot to the west of the site established an area of encroachment mentioned above; and the deposition of alluvial sands over much of the site during the construction of the Health Care Center.